-Citizens Advice's unique offer is the ability to deal with a wide range of issues and to be able to deal with multiple issues facing some clients.
+Citizens Advice's unique offer continues to be the ability to deal with a wide range of issues and to support clients facing multiple, complex issues.

 Our first point of contact continues to be mainly through our phone service - Advice Line.
-In addition, face to face drop-in sessions and outreach were re-established as planned in 22/23 and will continue to be available on some days in each of the council areas served in 2023/24.
+In addition to this, in 2023/24 we offered face to face drop-in sessions and outreach service on some days in each of the council areas served.
 Partner referral can be made by key partners and stakeholders and for specific contract referrals.
-Going forward webchat will be explored.
+Work is ongoing to explore webchat.